COVID-19 Research Continuity

 University leadership continues to monitor worldwide COVID-19 disease-related developments.
 Important information and updates for the broader campus are provided through NC State’s Coronavirus Response website.
-Faculty and staff can find a list of general frequently asked questions here.
+Research and Innovation has put together a list of frequently asked questions about research continuity.

 Office of Research and Innovation

 - Research and Innovation units continue to provide critical services remotely.
 Contact staff via email with inquiries.